 How can I get my husband to stop looking at other women?
 He doesn’t do it all the time but I don’t like it when he does do it.
 Asked by Jessie – 30 something – Montreal, Canada

-This is an issue that has puzzled women for a very long time.
-Why does the man you are sitting next to glance at other women?
+This is an issue that has puzzled women for a long time.
+Why does the man sitting next to you glance at other women?
 You have all the equipment she does and he still looks.
 Frustrated?
 See what our panelists answered this week, and our two men panelists chime in:

 My grandfather at 83 looked at a woman one day when I was walking with him.
 I said, “Grandpa, what was that?”
 He answered, “I’m not dead yet, you know.”
-As for my husband, I just play along.
-For example, I may say, “She’s cute isn’t she?” or “Can’t miss that one can you?” or “Go check out the woman in aisle three.”
-As long as he brings it home to me and continues to chase my skirt and no one else’s, I figure its normal man behavior.
+As for my husband, he says he notices an attractive woman passing by kind of like he notices a bill board.
+He isn’t thinking anything, just noticing.
+I figure its normal man behavior.
 Kind of like watching football with their hands in their pants.
 However, if it every made me uncomfortable, I would talk with him.
 Megan – 30 something

 You should have a conversation, if you haven’t already about how it makes you feel when he pays visual attention to other women.
 Perhaps your husband doesn’t realize that he is making you feel uncomfortable when you see him gazing at other people.
 You could pose the question, ‘How would you feel if I stared at every handsome man that passed by?’
 Keep in mind that men are entirely different creatures than women (Men are from Mars, remember?).
 Sometimes I wish men came with a shock collar and we could zap it every time they did something we didn’t approve of.
 But that’s just not the way our universe works.
 Men will look, sometimes gawk or stare (as rude as it may be) and not even realize they are doing it.
 If you are out in public and your husband is staring at another woman, let him know that you are sensitive to that and don’t appreciate it.
 Hopefully he will consider your feelings in the future and modify his gazing habits.
 Marjorie – 30 something